sequlo/cardano-stake-pool-playbook/README.md

 # cardano-stake-pool
-Configure a Cardano stake pool with Ansible.
+Scripts for launching and maintaining a stake pool on Cardano.

 # Prerequisites